rothskeller/packet-shell/README.md

 command, run `packet help «command»`.

 The input and output of the packet commands varies depending on whether standard input and output are a terminal.
-When the are — i.e., when a human is running the packet shell — the results are colorized, formatted for human eyes, and interactive.
+When they are — i.e., when a human is running the packet shell — the results are colorized, formatted for human eyes, and interactive.
 When they are not — i.e., when a script is calling the packet shell, or I/O redirection is in use — the results are script-friendly, terse,